LichtargeLab/EA-Pathways/README.md

 parameter 6 = location where output variant files will be saved<br><br>

 <b>Part2</b>:<br>
-python EA_Pathways_Wrapper.py analysis_name input_variants input_groups output_directory output_hist_directory number_cores
+python EA_Pathways.py analysis_name input_variants input_groups output_directory number_cores

 Command line parameters:<br>
 parameter 1 = analysis name; prefix added to all output files in analysis<br>
 parameter 2 = location of file containing variants of input cohort<br>
 parameter 3 = location of file containing biological groups of interest<br>
 parameter 4 = location for output files<br>
-parameter 5 = location for histograms of significant biological groups identified in analysis<br>
-parameter 6 = number of cores for parallelization of analysis; enter "1" if running on single core<br>
+parameter 5 = number of cores for parallelization of analysis; enter "1" if running on single core<br>

 ## Input/Output File Examples
 If no reference population variants are available, user can manually prep input file for part 2 of EA-Pathways.<br>